Kildare: Places of interest

 Kildare Town Tourist Office & Heritage Centre is situated in the Market House in Kildare Town.
-St. Brigid's Cathedral and Norman tower House is also located in the town centre.
+St. Brigid's Cathedral and the Norman Kildare Castle are also located in the town centre.
+Grey Abbey ruins is located around 500m south of the town centre, White Abbey is located 450m northwest of the town centre and Black Abbey is located 2km southeast of the town centre.

 On the outskirts of the town are St Brigid's Well and Father Moore's Well (the latter on the Milltown Road).
+The Solas Bhride centre, is a modern spirituality and pilgrimage centre dedicated to Saint Brigid of Kildare that lies south of the town centre, near Tully.

 Tourist destinations outside the town include the Irish National Stud and Japanese Gardens, Curragh Racecourse, and Kildare Village outlet centre.
 The latter is a shopping outlet located on the outskirts of Kildare and has become a shopping and tourist destination.

+Kildare Barracks, on the east side of the town, closed in 1998, and the site was subsequently redeveloped for housing.

 Electoral geography

 Kildare Town is in the Dáil constituency of Kildare South for national elections and in the local electoral area of Kildare for elections to Kildare County Council.

 Sports clubs

 Round Towers a local GAA club, was founded in 1888 and plays in the Kildare GAA league.
 Kildare Town A.F.C., a local association football (soccer) club, was founded in 1966 and plays in the Kildare & District Underage League.

 Cill Dara RFC plays in the Leinster League and has its grounds at Beech Park.
 South Kildare Soldiers (an American football team which plays in the Irish American Football League) is based at Rathbride Road.